Talking To A Lawyer

 2. Don’t elaborate and don’t get overly emotional.

-While the situation you are currently in may be very upsetting and you may be either on the verge of yelling or bursting into tears at any moment, it helps no one if the attorney has carved out an hour for you, and then you spend 45 minutes of it sobbing how someone has wronged, humiliated, disrespected or hurt you.
+While the situation you are currently in may be very upsetting and you may be either or the verge of yelling or bursting into tears at any moment, it helps no one if the attorney has carved out an hour for you and you spend 45 minutes of it rehashing how someone has wronged, humiliated, disrespected or hurt you, or sobbing.
 Clear your head and make sure you are able to speak about a matter rationally before talking to the lawyer.
-Also, make sure you clearly state what is happening now and what you want the attorney to do.
+Make sure you also clearly state what is happening now and what you want the attorney to do.

 Asking an open ended question like, “So what do you think my chances are?” and “You can win this right?” may end up getting you answers you don’t understand.
 Ask simple short, basic questions such as: